mbalexander19/car_price_prediction/README.md

 # car_price_prediction
 Predicting car prices using regression with feature engineering.
+Topics covered in this project include:
+*Creating a regression model from scratch (that is, direct application of linear algebra, not using built-in regression functions)
+*Exploratory data analysis
+*Setting up and implementing a validation framework *Performing basic feature engineering
+*Controlling model through regularization
+*Using the model to predict car prices

 Project from Machine Learning Bookcamp by Alexey Grigorev, copyright Manning Publications, 2021.
 Available from publisher at https://www.manning.com/books/machine-learning-bookcamp.